uliw/esbmtk/README.md

     working, but will print a warning message.
 The `describe()` method is now called `info()`.

--   March 11<sup>th</sup>, added a seawater class which provides access to K-values, and concentrations.
+-   March 11<sup>th</sup>, added a seawater class that provides access to K-values, and concentrations.

 -   March 10<sup>th</sup>, the code documentation is now available at <https://uliw.github.io/esbmtk/>